lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 9, phase one

+Silly mistakes.
+Confuse current count and index, forget that there are more than 9 numbers..
+However, once that was finished, everything is a-go.

 ## 2024, Day 8, phase two

 This was surprisingly easy.
 Am not cleaning this up anymore, as this is a wonderful example